vkuhlmann/vkuhlmann.github.io/latex/configuration/shortcuts.md

 ```

 VS Code uses JSONC which is JSON allowing for comments, but it is also benevolent
-in allowing small mistakes, like when you added a comma too much.
+in allowing small mistakes, like superfluous comma's.

 ## Compile on F5